Azure/webapps-deploy/README.md

   * [Setup Java](https://github.com/actions/setup-java) sets up Java app environment optionally downloading and caching a version of java by version and adding to PATH.
 Downloads from [Azul's Zulu distribution](http://static.azul.com/zulu/bin/).

-## Create Azure function app and Deploy using GitHub Actions
+## Create Azure Web App and deploy using GitHub Actions
 1. Follow the tutorial [Azure Web Apps Quickstart](https://docs.microsoft.com/en-us/azure/app-service/overview#next-steps)
 2. Pick a template from the following table depends on your Azure web app **runtime** and place the template to `.github/workflows/` in your project repository.
 3. Change `app-name` to your Web app name.